teksi/wastewater/docs/en/user-guide/How-To/index.rst

 How to run symbology functions manually
 ---------------------------------------

 Sometimes the labels such as bottom, cover or entry/exit levels are not correctly displayed, even if the corresponding attribut is filled in.
 This happens for example when you import data by INTERLIS Import or another way.
-May be you also decativated the triggers to speed up the import process.
+May be you also deactivated the triggers to speed up the import process.

 * Activate / Deactivate symbology triggers::